microsoft/STL/README.md

 2. Open a new Command Prompt.
     + You can run `node --version` to verify that Node.js was successfully installed.
 3. Change to a directory where you'd like a clone of this branch.
-4. `git clone --branch gh-pages --config push.default=upstream https://github.com/microsoft/STL.git chart`
+4. `git clone --branch gh-pages --single-branch --config push.default=upstream https://github.com/microsoft/STL.git chart`
     + This will clone into a subdirectory named `chart`; you can choose a different name.
     + `--config push.default=upstream` sets a repository-local option, which will prevent `git push` from failing with "fatal: The upstream branch of your current branch does not match the name of your current branch."